 For example, Philippine passport holders are eligible to Transit Without Visa if transit time does not exceed 24 hours.
 Holders of a pre-arranged Stopover Paid by Carrier (STPC) issued to those in transit for 8 to 24 hours are permitted to leave the transit area, if holding passports valid for 3 months and subject to approval by immigration.
 We got our tickets on promo and there are in between flight options to our final destinations before our flight schedule.
 Hence, we are not eligible for STPC.
 It is best to check with your airlines prior to travel.

 If you are willing to pay and it’s possible to get a visa upon arrival (for selected nationalities only), and you think you have a long enough transit time to explore Doha, then exploring on your own might be an alternative.
+In such case, you might want to check convenient transfers from Hamad International Airport via Klook here.

 One of the bronze sculptures at the Hamad International Airport